Code-Institute-Submissions/MS1_Round_the_Bend/README.md

 ### Future features

 -   A login procedure to register users.
--   Search function on the Routes page.
+-   As more routes and destinations are added, a filter and search function will be added on the Routes page.
 -   Small map of the route to be displayed above the heading of the route.
 -   Indication of "New" to appear next to routes which were added since a registered user's last visit.
 Unregistered users/visitors would not see this indication.